bcli12/cse15l-lab-reports/lab-report-1-week-2.md

 |             ..  |
 +----[SHA256]-----+
 ```
-* In the instruction above, `/Users/username/.ssh/id_rsa.` is the location of the private key on your computer and `/Users/username/.ssh/id_rsa.pub.` is the location of the public key.
+* Above, `/Users/username/.ssh/id_rsa.` is the location of the private key on your computer and `/Users/username/.ssh/id_rsa.pub.` is the location of the public key.
 * For the final step, we can make an `.ssh` directory on the remote computer, copying the public key into it.
 Then, you will no longer be prompted for a password after an `ssh` command.
 ```
 $ ssh cs15lwi22zz@ieng6.ucsd.edu